eduardolucioac/cpphamming/README.md

 About!
 -----

-This project was created as activity relating to Project Integrator I discipline under the guidance of teacher Max Vizcarra Melgar (Master and Doctor).
-This discipline belonging to the Instituto de Educação Superior de Brasília IESB/Centro Universitário IESB.
+This project was created as activity on the Project Integrator I discipline taught by teacher Max Vizcarra Melgar (Master and Doctor).

+Instituto de Educação Superior de Brasília IESB/Centro Universitário IESB

 Contact
 -----